 - It effectively removes dangerous toxins from your system.

-- It prevents from water borne diseases.
+- It prevents infection from water-borne diseases.
 Some species of parasites and bacteria start their life cycle with human ingestion.
 Drinking distilled water is your best bet at not catching these diseases.

 - Drinking distilled water protects your family from various chemicals including pesticides, nitrates, fertiliser and contamination from your copper or lead pipes.

-- Tap water contains fluoride.
+- Some tap water contains fluoride.
 Too much of it leads to fluorosis, which leaves a brown staining effect on young teeth.
+Water Distillation removes fluoride.

-- Cheaper than bottled water - a typical distiller costs approximately 30p for four litres of water, equating to 8p per litre.
+- Cheaper than bottled water - a typical distiller costs approximately 36p for four litres of water, equating to 9p per litre.

 - Prevents kidney stones.

 - It is better than spring water which contains contaminants such as coliform, arsenic and phthalates, which can be dangerous for your health.
 Spring water comprises most of the same impurities found in well water or even tap water.